 Lets get ready!

 To start, I downloaded a starter for a chrome extension from the Chrome Developer website.
 If you want to learn the basics of extension development, I definitely recommend looking at the website.
-I immediately deleted theoptions.js
+I immediately deleted theoptions.js, options.html, and popup.js files.
+In the manifest.json file I removed the options_page key as well as the storage value from the permissions array.
+Next, you want to add https://www.myweekinjs.com/ to the permissions array.

 I will be referencing myweekinjs a few times, this could be any website that you wish to inject a React component into.